DRIVER-EU/test-bed-time-service/packages/server/README.md

   stop, expressed in real-time).
   - Speed factor: How much faster than realtime are we running.
   - Simulation state, e.g. Idle, Started, etc..

+  It can show:
+  - The simulation (or actual) time.
+  - The simulation (or actual) date.
+  - Billboard messages (header and/or description)
+  - Videos: in the menu, you can specify whether you want to play them muted (default)

 Options